geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 ‘Digital inclusion’ takes a skills and development approach that considers the social factors that make someone not able to (or want to) use a given website.
 The UK Cabinet Office <span class="citation" data-cites="ukcabinetoffice2014">(2014)</span> breaks down digital inclusion into four categories: “access - the ability to actually go online and connect to the internet; skills - to be able to use the internet; motivation - knowing the reasons why using the internet is a good thing; and trust - a fear of crime, or not knowing where to start to go online”, for example.
 The data provided by the ONS <span class="citation" data-cites="officefornationalstatistics2019">(2019)</span> indicate that this approach has a very long way to go to make government digital services inclusive for older people.

-Our critique of the current situation is that neither inclusive design nor digital inclusion programmes seek to address the <em>underlying</em> causes of digital exclusion by transforming the product or system to make it more inclusive.
+Our critique of the current situation is that neither inclusive design nor digital inclusion programmes seek to address the _underlying_ causes of digital exclusion by transforming the product or system to make it more inclusive.
 Park &amp; Humphry <span class="citation" data-cites="park2019">(2019)</span> note that ‘digital inclusion can only be realised if all dimensions of access, affordability and digital literacy are resolved’.
 We would add that these are all complex social and economic factors that cannot be explained through ‘the digital’ or ‘literacy’ alone: this schema would presume that current services are basically perfect, and that anyone who doesn’t use digital technology to do what they want or need has a social or physical impairment.
 Ultimately both the deficit and social programmes of technical inclusion predominantly seek to enable people to adapt to existing systems that were designed without conceptual or real engagement with people like them.
 A capability approach seeks to design systems and products which support people’s freedom to choose the ‘lives they have reason to value’ (Sen, 1999:18) – in our case, the simple wish to find things to do and people to meet locally in a deprived area bereft of digital capacity.

 The remainder of this paper will discuss our capability approach to forming a CTP.
 This approach considers all the people, skills, infrastructure, tools and resources in a neighbourhood, analyses the barriers to digital participation, and asks what it is that people want to do and be using technology.

-<h3 id="capable-neighbourhood">A capable neighbourhood</h3>
+### A capable neighbourhood

 The MAFN co-research process involved over 6,000 conversations, culminating in the development of ‘Age Friendly Action Plans’ for each of the 5 communities where research was undertaken.<a href="#fn4" class="footnote-ref" id="fnref4" role="doc-noteref"><sup>4</sup></a> In each case, the action plans demonstrated that ‘community information’ was a significant issue, a finding supported by a wide range of health, housing and social care stakeholders.

 This research discovered a widely held perception there was ‘nothing to do’ in each of the neighbourhoods.
 An exhaustive audit of community activity in each area then discovered, on the contrary, that there was a significant amount of activity even in the least active area.
 These activities involved a wide range of stakeholders from tiny community groups to city institutions.
 This resulted in the creation of a shared Google Calendar maintained by MAFN community development staff.
 These calendars in themselves became an extraordinary resource that allowed each partnership to get a full picture of what was going on in the neighbourhood, themselves enabling previously impossible collaborations and validating the C2 methodology.